CalCOFI/rCRUX/README.md

 + is the maximum number of subject hits to return per query blasted.
 +        The default is align = '10000000'. - to few alignments will result in no matching pairs of forward and reverse primers.
 To many alignments can result in an error due to RAM limitations.
+**num_fprimers_to_blast**
++ is the maximum number of possible forward primers to blast.
+This is relevant for degenerate primers, all possible primers from a degenerate sequence are enumerated, and the user can choose a number to be randomly sampled and used for primer blast.
++        The default is num_fprimers_to_blast = 50
+**num_rprimers_to_blast**
++ is the maximum number of possible reverse primers to blast.
+This is relevant for degenerate primers, all possible primers from a degenerate sequence are enumerated, and the user can choose a number to be randomly sampled and used for primer blast.
++        The default is num_rprimers_to_blast = 50
+**max_to_blast**
++ is the number of primers to blast simultaneously.
++        The default is max_to_blast = 2. - Increasing this number will decrease overall run time, but increase the amount of RAM required.

 **ncbi_bin**
 + passed to [run_primer_blastn](https://limey-bean.github.io/run_primer_blastn) is the path to blast+